ErlingSigurdson/Drv7SegQ595/README.md

 ## Edge cases

 * **Single-digit displays**.
-With a single-digit display there's usually no purpose in a switchable signal that turns the only character position ON and OFF (all control job can be done by `seg_byte` alone), nor there's a need for multiplexing.
+With a single-position display there's usually no purpose in a switchable signal that turns the only character position ON and OFF (all control job can be done by `seg_byte` alone), nor there's a need for multiplexing.
 Still, you can use this library to control a single-digit display in a pinch.
+You can either:
-You can either assign a single position bit at `begin_*()` method call and connect your display's common pin to the corresponding 595's parallel output (in this case the multiplexing logic will still be applied, but your single position will always be the one to be turned on next), or just ignore `pos_byte` completely by powering your display directly by connecting it to GND or VCC, according to the polarity of its common pin.
-You will still have to pass a single position bit argument during `begin_*()` method call to comply with the library logic, but its particular value becomes irrelevant (you can pick randomly from `Drv7SegPosBit0` to `Drv7SegPosBit7`).
+- assign a single position bit during the driver configuration and use that bit to control your only position (in this case the multiplexing logic will still be applied, but the single position will always be the one to be turned on next);
+- ignore `pos_byte` completely and power your display directly by connecting it to GND or VCC, according to the display type.
+You will still have to pass a single position bit argument during the driver configuration to comply with the library logic, but its particular value becomes irrelevant (pick `Drv7SegPosBit0`, it'll be fine).

 * **Not using the leftmost digit**.
-If you, for instance, have a 4-digit display and for some reason you want to use only character positions 2 and 3, it's completely OK, you can do that.
-Pass two position bits during `begin_*()` method
+If you, for instance, have a 4-position display and for some reason you want to use only positions 2 and 3, it's completely OK, you can do that using this library.
+Pass two position bits during the driver
-call: one for the 2nd digit (it'll be treated as `Drv7SegPos1`) and another for the 3rd digit (it'll be treated as `Drv7SegPos2`).
+configuration: one for the 2nd physical position (it'll correspond to `Drv7SegPos1` within the library logic) and another one for the 3rd physical position (it'll correspond to `Drv7SegPos2` within the library logic).

 ## Dependencies

-* `SPI.h` library implementation for the Arduino core you're using.
-It is commonly available for all Arduino cores, although it's not strictly guaranteed.
-In an unlikely case where it is not implemented for your core, you can still use **Drv7Seg2x595** in a bit-banging mode, but in order to avoid compilation errors you'll have to manually comment out the `#define DRV7SEG2X595_SPI_PROVIDED_ASSUMED` preprocessor directive in `Drv7Seg2x595.h`.
+* `SPI.h` library implementation for the Arduino core and the board (device) you're using.
+It is available for most major Arduino cores, although it isn't guaranteed that every single Arduino core in the world will have it as well.
+In an unlikely case when it is not implemented for your Arduino core or device, you can still use this library's bit-banging mode, but in order to avoid compilation errors you'll have to manually comment out the `#define DRV7SEG2X595_SPI_PROVIDED_ASSUMED` preprocessor directive in `Drv7Seg2x595.h`.

-* **SegMap595** library (see links below, also available from Arduino Library Manager) is used in the example sketch in order to simplify byte mapping, but aside from that it's not a prerequisite for using `Drv7Seg2x595.h`.
+* **SegMap595** library (available from Arduino Library Manager, also see links below) is used in the example sketch in order to simplify byte mapping, but aside from that it's not a prerequisite for using `Drv7Seg2x595.h`.

 ## Compatibility

 The library works with any Arduino-compatible MC capable of bit-banging or SPI data transfer.

-Availability of the configuration variant that takes custom-assigned SPI pins on the capabilities of a given MC and a corresponding `SPI.h` implementation.
-As of the last update to this library, that variant is only provided for ESP32 and STM32 MC families.
+Availability of the configuration variant that takes custom-assigned SPI pins relies on the capabilities of a given MC and the corresponding `SPI.h` implementation.
+As of the last update to this library, this variant is only available for ESP32 and STM32 MC families (although some STM32 devices may lack this feature).

 ### PCB design and rich circuit diagram